Types of hiking

 Why would you turn around on a trail and finish it in one day only?
 When you can stay overnight in the nature under a thousand stars?
 When you start hiking one day, spend the night out on the trails that night and return the next day it is called an overnight hike (or in some cases a weekend backpacking trip).

 Since you are going to sleep on or along the track it is smart to take a longer time investment in planning.
-You want to stay safe and comfortable during this trip isn't it?
+You want to stay safe and comfortable during this trip isn’t it?
 There will be a couple of things more to think about when planning an overnight hike.
 Maybe most important is the sleeping location.
-You can use a facility along the way, like a campsite or even a forest house.
+You can use a facility along the way, like a campsite , a forest house of mountain hut.
 But when choosing for these options will turn your trip more into a double day hike.

 Are just getting started with overnight hikes?
 We recommend to sleep on spots with basic facilities, before going all the way into the wilderness.

 On a section hike you hike a part of a long distance trail.
-A typical section hike would be a part of the Appalachian trail.
+Section hikes are a typical hiking type that would be a part of the Appalachian trail.
 A section hiker will only hike a part of the trail instead of the entire length of the trail all at once.
 When you walk the entire path you will be named a thru hiker.
 Depending on the length of the trail a section hike could take a couple of days or a month (or longer).
 But, it can also be one section for a day only.

 Section hiking is the calling for any hiker with a desire to complete a thru-hike, who doesn’t have time and/or resources to do so.
 It is much like its name implies; it involves chipping away at a trail, piece by piece, in sections.
 Most of the times it is done with an overnight stay, which means you need take resources with you.
 The length of a section varies depending on each specific hike and hiker.
 Some hikers will complete trails easier and cover two sections in one day only.
 Section hiking is a very broad term, because it encompasses any completion of a trail that did not occur in one singular hike.